hushicai/ReactNativeAndroidWebView/README.md

 ## Solution

-Based on solutions mentioned above, I make this project to show the solution for the issue.
+This solution is based on the other solution mentioned above.

 I tested on android 6+, and it worked fine...